Helgesenhb/React/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### `npm run lint`

+Shows existing linting errors.
+You will rarely run this yourself, but it can be nice for CI/CD jobs.

+### `npm run lint --fix`

+This runs the lint script with the additional parameter --fix, which fixes the linting errors (NB: Not all linting errors are auto fixable).

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).
+# React